nicklockwood/FXForms/README.md

 That's literally all you have to do.
 FXForms is *really* smart; much more so than you might expect.
 For example:

 * Fields will appear in the same order you declare them in your class
-* Fields will automatically be assigned suitable control types, for example, the rememberMe field will be displayed as a UISwitch, the email field will automatically have a keyboard of type UIKeyboardTypeEmailAddress and the password field will automatically have secureTextEntry enabled.
+* Fields will automatically be assigned suitable control types, for example, the rememberMe field will be displayed as a `UISwitch`, the email field will automatically have a keyboard of type `UIKeyboardTypeEmailAddress` and the password field will automatically have `secureTextEntry` enabled.
 * Field titles are based on the key name, but camelCase is automatically converted to a Title Case, with intelligent handling of ACRONYMS, etc.
 * Modifying values in the form will automatically assign those values back to your model object.
 You can use custom setter methods or KVO to intercept the changes if you nee to perform additional logic.
-* If your form contains subforms (properties that conform to the FXForm protocol), they will automatically be instantiated if they are nil - no need to set default values.
+* If your form contains subforms (properties that conform to the `FXForm` protocol), they will automatically be instantiated if they are nil - no need to set default values.

 These default behaviors are all inferred by inspecting the property type and name using Objective-C's runtime API, but they can also all be overridden if you wish - that's covered later under Tweaking form behavior